A. K. Ramanujan

 Attipate Krishnaswami Ramanujan (16 March 1929 – 13 July 1993) was an Indian poet and scholar of Indian literature and linguistics.
-Ramanujan was also a professor of Linguistics at University of Chicago.
+Ramanujan was also a professor of linguistics at University of Chicago.

 Ramanujan was a poet, scholar, linguist, philologist, folklorist, translator, and playwright.
-His academic research ranged across five languages: English, Tamil, Kannada, Telugu, and Sanskrit.
+His academic research ranged across five languages: Kannada, English, Tamil, Telugu and Sanskrit.
 He published works on both classical and modern variants of this literature and argued strongly for giving local, non-standard dialects their due.
 Though he wrote widely and in a number of genres, Ramanujan's poems are remembered as enigmatic works of startling originality, sophistication and moving artistry.
 He was awarded the Sahitya Academy Award posthumously in 1999 for The Collected Poems.

 Early life and education

 Ramanujan was born in Mysore City (now Karnataka) on 16 March 1929.
 His father, Attipat Asuri Krishnaswami, an astrologer and professor of mathematics at Mysore University, was known for his interest in English, Kannada and Sanskrit languages.
 His mother was a homemaker.

 Ramanujan was educated at Marimallappa's High School, Mysore, and at the Maharaja College of Mysore.
 In college, Ramanujan majored in science in his freshman year, but his father persuaded him to change his major from science to English.
 Later, Ramanujan became a Fellow of Deccan College, Pune in 1958–59 and a Fulbright Scholar at Indiana University Bloomington in 1959–62.
-He was educated in English at the University of Mysore and received his PhD in Linguistics from Indiana University Bloomington.
+He was educated in English at the University of Mysore and received his PhD in linguistics from Indiana University Bloomington.